HangarMC/HangarAuth/README.md

 ## Development Setup

-HangarAuth is a yarn project, so you wanna run `yarn` and then `yarn dev` to start the dev server.
+HangarAuth is a yarn project, so you wanna run `yarn` and then `yarn dev` inside the `frontend` folder to start the dev server.

 Additionally, you will want to run kratos, hydra, a database and a test mail server.
 Those have been provided via docker compose.
 Checkout the docker folder.